RicktoriousLimited/AIresearch/README.md

 ```

 The dedicated research helper reads the shared graph snapshot from
-`storage/graphs/scraped-graph.json` (or a custom path supplied via
-`--graph`).
-Use `--list` to surface the highest-ranked entities and
+`storage/graphs/scraped-graph.json` (or a custom path supplied via `--graph`).
+Use `--list` to surface
-`--entity` to inspect detailed facts, synonyms, relation histograms, and
+the highest-ranked entities and `--entity` to inspect detailed facts, synonyms, relation histograms,
-supporting signals for a specific person, organisation, or concept.
-Combine
-flags to list the graph and immediately drill into an entity, and adjust
+and supporting signals for a specific person, organisation, or concept.
+Combine flags to list the graph
-`--facts` or `--limit` to control the breadth of the output.
-Run with
+and immediately drill into an entity, and adjust `--facts` or `--limit` to control the breadth of the
-`--refresh` to re-verify every stored source, rebuild the knowledge base, and
+output.
+Run with `--refresh` to re-verify every stored source, rebuild the knowledge base, and
 automatically prune pages that have disappeared or no longer resolve.
-Pair it
-with `--max-age` to only re-scrape sources older than a set number of hours.
-Supply `--crawl` alongside comma or newline separated seed URLs to auto-scrape
+Supply `--crawl` alongside comma
-new pages, follow discovered links, and stream them straight into the shared
+or newline separated seed URLs to auto-scrape new pages, follow discovered links, and stream them
-graph.
+straight into the shared graph.
 Combine with `--crawl-limit`, `--crawl-depth`, and
-`--crawl-cross-domain` to fine-tune how aggressively the crawler expands across
+`--crawl-cross-domain` to fine-tune how aggressively the crawler expands across each site.
-each site.

-### Research service API

-The `/api/research.php` endpoint exposes the most common research
-workflows:

-- `GET /api/research.php?action=list&limit=20` – top ranked entities plus the
-  current source list.
-- `GET /api/research.php?action=summary&entity=alice%20smith` – full entity
-  summary including relation histograms and sample facts.
-- `POST /api/research.php` with `{ "action": "refresh", "max_age_hours": 72 }`
-  – re-scrape stored sources, drop unreachable pages, and rebuild the graph
-  from the surviving content in a single request.
-- `POST /api/research.php` with
-  `{ "action": "crawl", "seeds": ["https://example.com"], "limit": 6 }` –
-  orchestrate an automated crawl from the supplied seed URLs, capture outbound
-  links, and merge every scraped page into the shared knowledge graph.

-Responses always include timing metadata and omit raw page content, keeping the
-API lightweight while guaranteeing the on-disk snapshot stays in sync with the
-live sources.

-## Data model

-The unified extraction result returned by the UI, API, and CLI consists of:

-- `triples` – array of `{subject, relation, object}`.
-- `synonyms` – array of `{entity, synonyms[]}`.
-- `relations` – relation frequency histogram.
-- `entities` – entity frequency histogram.
-- `summary` – metadata about the run including timestamps and document counts.
-- `state` – serialised `SemanticEngine` snapshot for continuing ingestion.

-All entity names are normalised and lowercased to ensure consistent matching.

-## English lexicon support

-The semantic engine now ships with a comprehensive English lexicon sourced from
-the `resources/lexicon/english_words.txt` dataset.
-The lexicon is consulted when
-evaluating candidate subject and object spans to ensure they include meaningful
-language rather than navigation chrome or random character sequences.
-The
-dictionary also powers new heuristics for rejecting gibberish sentences while
-preserving capitalised proper nouns and acronyms.

-## Document refinement toolkit

-Every extraction run now bundles a per-document cleanup report alongside the
-knowledge graph payload.
-The new toolkit:

-- Normalises whitespace and bullet lists to make messy notes readable.
-- Produces a plain-language rewrite with consistent casing and sentence breaks.
-- Surfaces top keywords for quick data mining and topic clustering.
-- Flags misspellings with dictionary-backed suggestions for rapid editing.

-The workbench UI exposes these insights in the **Document cleanup** panel, and
-the JSON API includes them under the `documents` field for downstream
-automation.

-## Development
+## Archived experiences

-- The shared service layer lives under `src/App/Extraction` and wraps the core
-  `SemanticEngine` for stable results across every interface.
-- Frontend assets for the workbench are in `assets/workbench.*`.
-- The ecommerce prototype that previously shipped with the project now lives at
-  `ricktorious.php` for archival purposes, while the new markets module
-  powering `markets.php` focuses the semantic stack on autonomous news and
-  sentiment analytics.

-Contributions and feature ideas are welcome—open an issue or submit a pull
-request if you build additional relation detectors, data exporters, or UI
-modules.
+Legacy dashboards such as the markets intelligence pulse and the Ricktorious commerce demo have been
+retired from the default navigation.
+Refer to [`archive/README.md`](archive/README.md) for guidance on
+accessing historical assets or replaying those experiments locally.